ArchILLtect/osire/steps/step-1-select-and-prep.md

 Clone your own copy:

 - Fork and clone the repo locally
-// TODO Clean this up with code blocks
+// TODO Clean this up with code blocks - especially "Checkout a commit" and next line
 - Create a tag for original "up-to-date" state (Ex. git tag uptodate-state)
 - Be sure to push tag for later use: git push origin uptodate-state